-The Trustee's policy is to fully exercise its responsibilities as an asset owner, so the Trustee maintains full discretion over voting activity in respect of the relevant voting assets (equities).
-This is administered by the in-house team using a platform provided by Institutional Shareholder Services, with case by case assessment undertaken by the in-house team.
+The Trustee's policy is to fully exercise its responsibilities as an asset owner, so the Trustee maintains full discretion over voting activity (in respect of the relevant voting assets (equities)).
+This is administered by the in-house team using a platform provided by Institutional Shareholder Services.
 As an active voter the Trustee exercises its voting rights in line with its comprehensive voting policy and according to its stewardship priorities.

 Further details are set out in Section 8 ("Ethical and Responsible Investment") of the SIP.